 Your insurance company can surely tell you how much your car is entitled to in terms of coverage.
-Typically, your own auto policy covers your car rental if it is intended if it intended for pleasure.
+Typically, your own auto policy covers your car rental if it is intended for pleasure.
 You must be sure that that your car has collision or comprehensive insurance to be covered in the event your rental car is stolen or damaged in an accident.

 2. Check with your credit card company if it offers rental auto insurance.

-Some credit card companies, especially the big ones, offer auto rental insurance to their member-cardholders.
+Some credit card companies, especially the big ones, offer rental car insurance to member-cardholders.
 So if you are planning to go out on a rented car, you should consider making an inquiry from your credit card provider if your own car is not yet covered by a collision or comprehensive insurance.

 3. Consider buying a One of these policies: